piotrl/jvm-java8-stream/README.md

 streams
 =======

-Streams API task for JVM Internals class
+Streams API assignment source for the JVM Internals class at Gdansk University.